Skip to main contentSkip to footer

 • Sussex Partnership NHS Foundation Trust

-We work closely with Brighton and Sussex CTU, the Research Design Service (South-East) and CRN Kent, Surrey and Sussex.
+We work closely with the Brighton and Sussex Clinical Trials Unit, the NIHR Research Support Service and the South East Regional NIHR Research Delivery Network.
+In collaboration with our partners, we manage and chair the Pre-Sponsorship Review Panel to support the development of high-quality sponsorship applications.
 We also support the Applied Research Collaboration, Kent, Surrey and Sussex.

 Please email JCRO@sussex.ac.uk regarding possible JCRO support for your study and one of our team will get back to you.